 Our Training Program

 The ASM residency program is fully accredited by the Accreditation Council for Graduate Medical Education.
-The Division of Aerospace Medicine is part of the Department of Community Health in the Boonshoft School of Medicine and provides all of the mandated training requirements for board eligibility for certification in ASM by the American Board of Preventive Medicine (ABPM).
-Graduates also earn a Master of Science degree in Aerospace Medicine.
+The Division of Aerospace Medicine is part of the Department of Population and Public Health Sciences in the Boonshoft School of Medicine and provides all of the mandated training requirements for board eligibility for certification in ASM by the American Board of Preventive Medicine (ABPM).
+Graduates also earn a Master of Science in Aerospace Medicine.
+The residency program is currently not accepting new applications.

 Civilian physicians trained in aerospace medicine may find work at a NASA facility, the Federal Aviation Administration, an airline medical department/clinic, an aerospace manufacturer, private practice of aerospace medicine, medical research or academia, commercial spaceflight operations, military and other government (e.g. Coast Guard) or non-governmental agencies that have aviation and/or space-related missions.
 The need for competent aerospace medicine support is expected to increase in demand with a world-wide increase in domestic and international air travel, continued low-Earth orbit (LEO) operations aboard the International Space Station (ISS), the planned expansion of human spaceflight operations using the proposed Multi-Purpose Crew Vehicle (MPCV) for missions beyond LEO and evolving commercial spaceflight operations involving civilian passengers for sub-orbital and orbital flights.